hemisemidemipresent/btd6-modding-tutorial/README.md

 For a better overview of how it works here is [the whole thing converted to JSON (without towers)](https://cdn.discordapp.com/attachments/504783182755921930/869939855923236944/entiremodel.json)

 [Here](https://cdn.discordapp.com/attachments/504783182755921930/869939786734010418/Towers.zip) is the JSON for each individual tower

+You can also get newer json files by going into the in-game mod helper settings, there should be an option to dump the gamemodel there.

 If you want to create a custom tower you can use [this](https://github.com/Timotheeee/btd6_mods/blob/master/handkanonier/Main.cs) as a template.
 Creating custom towers mostly involves copying existing behaviors and pasting them together.
 Use the JSON above to see how towers are defined.
 Use [this video](https://www.youtube.com/watch?v=NSINBN3em6w) as a guide.